In the golden age of TV we’re currently in, no topic is too taboo to tackle or dramatize.

 WRONG: THE YOUNG POPE

-From the cinematography to the excellent soundtrack, HBO’s The Young Pope rocketed to the top of of our collective pop culture conscious earlier this year.
-The show is a huge hit in Europe and the US alike, but it’s also really, really far from reality.
+From the cinematography to the excellent soundtrack, HBO’s The Young Pope rocketed to the top of of our collective pop culture when it premiered.
+The show was a huge hit in Europe and the US alike, but it’s also really, really far from reality.

 The show focuses on Pius XIII (Jude Law), a young American Pope who sets out to shake up the old ways of doing business.
 Without even getting into the content of the show, the premise is pretty ridiculous.
 The real Pope is a mix of CEO and priest, with a hectic schedule and enormous responsibilities that don’t leave time for leisurely garden walks for TV show exposition to happen.
 Oh, and no Pope has ever been, or ever will be, a 40something American.